Swindler (Akudama Drive): Creation

-Design

 Rui Komatsuzaki created Swindler's design.
 When being asked about her similarities with Brother, Sister and Cutthroat, Kodaka claimed that while it is common to find visual similarities in designs within the cast, Komatsuzaki created the character to stand out alongside the other characters.
 Cindy Yamauchi adapted Komatsuzaki's work for the anime.
 The artist claims she found Swindler as the most difficult character to draw as she had to fit both the idea of being the protagonist and at the same time as innocent.
-Originally, Swindler was designed with the idea of looking beautfiul and innocent, while a bag was added to her clothing which meant to hide from common items to weapons.
+Originally, Swindler was designed with the idea of looking beautiful and innocent, while a bag was added to her clothing which meant to hide from common items to weapons.
 Yamauchi revised Swindler and Sister's design for the series' second half, giving them a more adult feel based on the video game Detroit: Become Human.

 Casting

 Tomoyo Kurosawa voices the character in Japanese.
 When Taguchi heard Kurosawa's audition tape for Swindler, he thought she was fitting for the role.
 Kurosawa felt her character became more active in the narrative during the third episode as she becomes more prominent in most scenes.
 By the next episode, Kurosawa claimed that she felt the courage to finish the dialogue as she was inspired by the script.
 For the finale, Kurosawa stated she was glad with her work and wanted the audience to look forward to Swindler's role in the story.

 Macy Anne Johnson voices the character in English.
 Since the protagonist of the series is not an actual Akudama, Johnson felt such role to be "super fun" as she had to act like a criminal.